yashsahugtx/skype-docs/Skype/WebSDK/docs/DevelopWebSDKappsForSfBOnline.md

 The apiKey value in the previous example is valid for the preview SDK.
 At general availability, these values will change.

+> [!NOTE]
->**Note:** If you are unable to troubleshoot an issue with the SDK and need to submit a troubleshooting request, make sure to include the **correlationIds.sessionId** parameter when initializing the SDK as above, and the **version** parameter when calling **signInManager.signIn** of the form **{your-app-name}/{version-number}** (see below).
+> If you are unable to troubleshoot an issue with the SDK and need to submit a troubleshooting request, make sure to include the **correlationIds.sessionId** parameter when initializing the SDK as above, and the **version** parameter when calling **signInManager.signIn** of the form **{your-app-name}/{version-number}** (see below).
 The **sessionId** parameter should be generated by your client code and should be unique-per-session, so that if you want to ask what went wrong during a particular session, you can provide us the unique session ID and version to allow us to locate records specific to your session in our telemetry.
 For more information, see [How can I submit an error report?](troubleshooting/gatheringLogs/GatherLogs.md).

 When you have the application object, you sign a user into Skype for Business Online with code like the following example.